tytydraco/yessleep/out/A_message_appeared_on_every_screen_in_the_world_HIDE.md

 I walked to the balcony, slid the door open, stepped out onto it.
 Eye of Sauron’d the city from Ravi’s fourteenth floor apartment.

 In the neighboring apartment towers, most of the units had blinds down, curtains closed.
-The few unshuttered however—*I felt like that guy from Rear Window—*contained strangers staring perplexed at their phones.
+The few unshuttered however—*I felt like that guy from Rear Window*—contained strangers staring perplexed at their phones.
 At their computers.
 The sides of bolted-to-the-wall TVs, barely visible to me, displayed the same white background with text atop it.
 What I was seeing, everyone else was seeing.

 The others joined me on the balcony.